clmntgbr/gas/README.md

-# Symfony Docker Template
+# Gas Price by Gas Stations

 A Symfony 6 docker template base project using PHP8, Nginx, MariaDb, RabbitMQ, MailDev.

 ## Getting Started

 1. Clone this repo
+2. Run `cp .env.dist .env`
 2. Edit the .env file to change PROJECT_NAME variable for renaming containers & directory
 3. Run `docker-compose build --pull --no-cache` to build fresh images
 4. Run `docker-compose up` (the logs will be displayed in the current shell) or `docker-compose up -d`
 5. Enter in the php container with `docker-compose exec php sh`